Electricity Emissions in the United States

 Source: EIA, Manufacturing Energy Consumption Survey (MECS), Table 5.2, 2006. http://www.eia.doe.gov/emeu/mecs/.

-From 1990 to 2010, U.S. electricity generation-related greenhouse gas emissions grew an average of 1.1 percent per year, while a decrease in annual emissions was seen in several years (see Figure 12).
-During this time, the proportion of electricity generation-related greenhouse gas emissions from coal combustion, which peaked in 1996 at around 85 percent, has fallen to 79 percent in 2010.
-The share of emissions from natural gas combustion has grown from around 9 percent in 1990 to just over 17 percent in 2010, and the share of emissions from petroleum has fallen from around 5 percent to a little more than 1 percent over the same period.
+From 1990 to 2013, U.S. electricity generation-related greenhouse gas emissions grew an average of 0.5 percent per year, with a general decrease in annual emissions over the past several years (see Figure 12).
+During this time, the proportion of electricity generation-related greenhouse gas emissions from coal combustion, which peaked in 1996 at around 85 percent, has fallen to 77 percent in 2013.
+The share of emissions from natural gas combustion has grown from around 9 percent in 1990 to just over 21 percent in 2013, and the share of emissions from petroleum has fallen from around 5 percent to a little more than 1 percent over the same period.

 Figure 13: Relative Growth of Electricity Generation, CO2 Emissions from Electricity Generation, and GDP